codinux-gmbh/fints4k/README.md

-# fints4java
+# fints4k

-fints4java is an implementation of the FinTS 3.0 online banking protocol used by most German banks.
+fints4k is an implementation of the FinTS 3.0 online banking protocol used by most German banks.

-There's already a full functional FinTS/HBCI library for Java: [hbci4java](https://github.com/hbci4j/hbci4java).
-So why did I take the trouble to write a new one?

-- hbci4java does not run on Android.
-- It's hard to configure (e.g. to get the account transactions from a particular day onwards you have to browse the source to find out that you have to add the key "startdate" to a Map and as value the date as a string with format "yyyy-MM-dd").
-- It's hard to extend.
-I wanted to implement SEPA instant payments, but you would have to dive deep into the source and implement it there.
-There's absolutely no way to (quickly) add it from your source by extending the library.
+It's fast, easy extendable and running on multiple platforms: JVM, Android, (iOS, JavaScript, Windows, MacOS, Linux).

+However it's not a full implementation of FinTS standard but implements all common use cases:

-## Features / Limitations
+## Features
-- Supports only FinTS 3.0 which is used by most banks (HBCI 2.x is obsolete, FinTS 4.x is only used by one bank according to offical bank list).
-- Supports only PIN/TAN (used by most users), no signature cards.
-- Supports only chipTAN.
-- Supported operations:
-    - Get account info
-    - Get account transactions
+- Retrieving account information, balances and turnovers (Kontoumsätze und -saldo).
-    - Normal, scheduled and instant payment (SEPA) cash transfer
+- Transfer money and instant payments (SEPA Überweisungen und Echtzeitüberweisung).
+- Supports TAN procedures chipTAN manual, Flickercode, QrCode and Photo (Matrix code), pushTAN, smsTAN and appTAN.

 ## Setup
 Not uploaded to Maven Central yet, will do this the next few days!